An affordable housing complex in San Jose

-PATH Ventures' affordable housing complex, Villas on Fourth Street, is pictured in this file photo.
+PATH Ventures' affordable housing complex, Villas on Fourth Street.
+File photo.

 The underlying causes of homelessness are complex, but they can be narrowed down to structural inequities and, ultimately, the lack of housing.